Sadie Thompson (film): Cast

+Music

+The sound version featured a theme song entitled “Good Time Sadie” by Seymour Simons.

 Production

-In 1927, Swanson released her first independent film for United Artists, The Love of Sunya which was filmed on her terms in New York City and was the opening night film of the Roxy Theatre.
-The production had been a disaster and Swanson felt it would receive a mediocre reception at best.
-On the advice of Joseph Schenck she relented and returned to Hollywood to prepare for a new picture.
-Feeling she would never have as much artistic freedom and independence as she had at that moment, Swanson decided she, "Wanted to make my Gold Rush," referring to a recent film by Charlie Chaplin, which became perhaps his most celebrated work.
+In 1927, Swanson released The Love of Sunya her first independent film for United Artists, which was filmed on her terms in New York City, and it was the opening night film of the Roxy Theatre.
+The production had been a disaster, and Swanson felt it would receive a mediocre reception at best.
+On the advice of Joseph Schenck, she relented and returned to Hollywood to prepare for a new picture.
+Feeling she would never have as much artistic freedom and independence as she had at that moment, Swanson decided she "wanted to make my Gold Rush," referring to a recent film by Charlie Chaplin, which became perhaps his most celebrated work.
 Schenck pleaded with her to do a commercially successful film like The Last of Mrs. Cheyney.
 Swanson felt it too formulaic and decided to call upon director Raoul Walsh, who was signed with Fox Film Corporation at the time.

 Walsh had been known for bringing controversial material to film.
 At their first meeting, Swanson suggested a film based on the John Colton and Clemence Randolph play Rain (1923), which in turn was based on the story by W. Somerset Maugham titled "Miss Thompson" (1921).
 Swanson had seen Jeanne Eagels perform the role on stage twice and enjoyed it.

 However, because of its content, the play was on the 'unofficial blacklist' and had quietly been banned from being made into a film a year earlier.
 To try to avoid issues with the code, Swanson and Walsh decided to leave out profanity, rename 'Reverend Davidson' to 'Mr. Davidson', and claim it was for the sake of morality to produce the picture, as Irving Thalberg had produced The Scarlet Letter (1926) at MGM.

 Swanson invited Will Hays for lunch and summarized the plot, naming the author and the sticking points.
 According to Swanson, Hays made a verbal promise that he would have no problem with the making of such a film.
 Swanson set about getting the rights to the play by having Schenck pretend to buy it in the name of United Artists, never to be used.
 Thus they were able to get the story rights for $60,000 instead of the original $100,000.
 When news broke as to just what was intended with the play, the three authors threatened to sue.
 Swanson later contacted Maugham requesting that he write an original story that served as a sequel.
 The sequel would involve following what became of Sadie in Australia.
-Maugham agreed to write a new story (for $100,000) but a sequel was never made.
+Maugham agreed to write a new story (for $100,000) but a sequel never was made.